HAPI (HAPI) Trading 10.9% Higher Over Last Week

-HAPI (CURRENCY:HAPI) traded up 3.2% against the US dollar during the 1 day period ending at 0:00 AM E.T. on January 24th.
-During the last seven days, HAPI has traded 10.9% higher against the US dollar.
-HAPI has a market capitalization of $20.32 million and $984,982.00 worth of HAPI was traded on exchanges in the last day.
-One HAPI coin can currently be purchased for approximately $35.67 or 0.00083053 BTC on popular cryptocurrency exchanges.
+HAPI (CURRENCY:HAPI) traded up 3.2% against the dollar during the 1 day period ending at 16:00 PM Eastern on January 29th.
+One HAPI coin can currently be purchased for approximately $35.67 or 0.00083053 BTC on exchanges.
+HAPI has a market capitalization of $20.32 million and approximately $984,982.00 worth of HAPI was traded on exchanges in the last day.
+In the last week, HAPI has traded 10.9% higher against the dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.